Qualified small employer HRAs

 In addition to a more attractive benefits package and caring for your staff, a QSEHRA offers employers a 100% tax deduction on all contributions.
 Plus, you can now help your employees obtain the medical coverage they and their families need, which can result in fewer sick days and a better focus on daily tasks.

-Benefit Coverage and Reimbursement
+Benefit Coverage Reimbursement

 A QSEHRA can cover the cost of any documented healthcare expense under IRC Section 213(d), including individual health insurance premiums.
 In order to get reimbursed for medical expenses or insurance premiums, employees must provide ‘proof of coverage’ to the employer.